orggue/adidas-zaragoza/kubernetes-essentials/02_first-app.md

 ---

 This performed a few things:
-* searched for a suitable node.
+* Searched for a suitable node.
-* scheduled the application to run on that node.
+* Scheduled the application to run on that node.
-* configured the cluster to reschedule the instance on a new node when needed.
+* Configured the cluster to reschedule the instance on a new node when needed.

 ---